 Past Sheriff Sales

 Sheriff Sales are the result of a court ordered bank foreclosure for the non-payment of standard monthly mortgages.
-These sales are scheduled once each month (generally the 3rd Thursday of the month) and are held in the Gibson County Sheriff's Office main office.
+These sales are scheduled once each month (generally the 3rd Thursday of the month) and are held at the Gibson County Sheriff's Office in the Community Corrections building.
 These sales should not be confused with "Tax Sales" which are held twice a year by the Treasurer's Office for non-payment of real estate taxes.
 They are not the same thing.

-Sheriff Sales are held in the Gibson County Sheriff's Office main office unless otherwise noted.
+Sheriff Sales are held at the Gibson County Sheriff's Office Community Corrections building unless otherwise noted.
 Written and faxed bids are accepted on the day of the sale prior to 10:00 AM.
 The fax number for faxed bids is 812-385-2814.
 Properties receiving multiple bids go to verbal bidding beginning at 10:00 AM.
 All bids are final and irrevocable.

 Individuals bidding on these properties must have the funding available on the day of the sale.
 All bids must be paid IN FULL no later than 3 pm on the day of the sale by certified cashiers check or bank check made payable to the "Sheriff of Gibson County".
 Letters of credit or other letters of verification are not accepted.
 All properties sold by the Sheriff's Office by court order are sold "as is".
 It is the buyers' responsibility to ensure that they are aware of all legalities of such a purchase and in the event they are unsure, it is in their best interest to contact a real estate attorney for advice.